 - Slows gut movement

-Some bad bacteria may even be able to feed off alcohol [R].
-All of these factors lead to bacterial overgrowth .
+Some “bad” types of bacteria may even be able to feed off alcohol.
+All of these factors may lead to bacterial overgrowth .

 Overconsumption of Refined Carbohydrates

-Diets rich in refined sugars tend to increase the growth of bacteria, both good and bad [R].
-The body can only absorb so much sugar at once and any extra can be used by opportunistic bacteria [R,R].
-SIBO patients also have less of the enzymes needed to break down and absorb sugars, allowing leaving them to absorbed by bacteria [R].
+Diets rich in refined sugars tend to increase the growth of bacteria, both good and bad.
+The body can only absorb so much sugar at once and any extra sugar may be used by opportunistic bacteria.
+SIBO patients can also sometimes have less of the enzymes needed to break down and absorb sugars, leaving them to be absorbed by bacteria [15, 1, 16].

 Common Risk Factors

 The following have been associated with a higher risk of developing SIBO:

 - Use of proton-pump inhibitors (PPIs) and other antacids